The Role of Cities and Counties in Keeping Winter Walking (and Driving) Safe

 Have a Plan in Place for Streets and Roads

 Jurisdictions should have a plan for clearing snow and ice from the roadways, especially around the holidays when traffic is sure to pick up.

 Many jurisdictions detail their snow removal priorities in their local policies, assigning different priorities to different types of streets.
-For example, both Mason County and the City of Wenatchee prioritize snow removal from emergency routes, followed by primary roads, then secondary roads, and, finally, local access roads.
-King County offers an online county map noting primary snow routes, which are then grouped into five categories plus major arterials.
+For example, Mason County, Spokane County, and the Zillah prioritize snow removal from emergency routes, followed by primary roads, then secondary roads, and, finally, local access roads.
+Some jurisdiction, such as King County, Clark County, and Chelan County offer interactive maps outlining snow routes by priority.

-Many cities and counties will also provide direction to the public on where to park their cars during snow events in order to facilitate plowing.
-The City of Spokane asks the community to help by parking cars on the odd side of the street for the snow season (November 15- Match 15) and has prohibited on-street parking on snowy days in the downtown area between 12:00 — 6:00 AM.
+Many cities and counties will also direct the public where to park their cars during snow events in order to facilitate plowing in more densely populated areas, such as the City of Spokane, which ask community members to park cars on the odd side of the street for the snow season (November 15- Match 15) and prohibits on-street parking on snowy days in the downtown area between 12:00 — 6:00 AM.
 Additional examples of parking restrictions can be found on our Snow and Ice Removal webpage.